Benefits

 Trevor Gardiner

-A workplace pension is a retirement fund an employer sets up for employees.
+A workplace pension is a retirement savings plan set up by employers for their staff.

 A minimum amount is deducted from the employee's regular wages and contributed to the pension fund.